 Minimal formation of students: bachelor degree in Biology, Biochemistry or related areas.

-Directed to: PhD or MSc students, postdocs, and professionals working in Molecular Biology, Biochemistry, Genetics and related topics.
+PhD or MSc students, postdocs, and professionals working in Molecular Biology, Biochemistry, Genetics and related topics.

 - Introduction to Unix/Linux operating systems

 - Unix command line, environment, settings, file system hierarchy, etc.

 - Regular expressions and their use while dealing with biological information